DelineaXPM/delinea-platform/Scripts/SecretServer/ServiceNow/readme.md

-# Servicenow Delinea Secret Server Integration
+# ServiceNow Delinea Secret Server Integration

-This package is designed to discover and Manage Servicenow User Accounts.
+This package is designed to discover and Manage ServiceNow User Accounts.
 It will provide detailed instructions and the necessary Scripts to perform these functions.
-Before beginning to implement any of the specific processes it is a requirement to perform the tasks contained in the instructions.md document which can be found [Here](./Instructions.md)
+Before beginning to implement any of the specific processes it is a requirement to perform the tasks contained in the Instructions document which can be found [here](./Instructions.md)